 Most water waste occurs in fall and winter.
 Doing a seasonal or monthly check of your irrigation system can help you save water and money.
 It also gives you a chance to adjust watering to seasonal weather conditions and identify needed repairs.
 JCSD suggests running each valve (or station) and checking for inefficiencies.
 Below are some of the most common problems and suggestions on how to fix them.

 Broken or Leaking Heads

 A broken sprinkler head can waste hundreds of gallons of water every month if it is not repaired.
 Signs that you may have a broken or leaking sprinkler head include water runoff down the street or a wet spot or puddle accumulation.
-You can find many helpful videos on YouTube showing how to replace a broken pop-up sprinkler head watch the video from www.about.com.
+You can find many helpful videos on YouTube showing how to replace a broken pop-up sprinkler head.

 If your sprinkler system is over spraying beyond the landscape area, you will see wet sidewalks, runoff down the street, and maybe even a car with fresh water spots!
 Over spraying can be a big water waster, but an easy to fix problem.